Jason Zachary: Background

 Zachary and his wife have one son, Tyson.

 Zachary is a Southern Baptist and a member at First Baptist Church Concord megachurch in Knoxville where he reportedly serves as a deacon and steward on the finance committee overseeing a $9 million budget.
 Zachary also serves on the board of the Western Heights Baptist Center.

 Political career

 Zachary was first elected to the Tennessee State House of Representatives on August 12, 2015.
+He was sworn in on August 24.
 He is a House member of the 109th through 111th General Assemblies.

 2013 and 2014 (federal candidate)

 Zachary files Form 2 Statement of candidacy as a federal primary candidate in the 2014 Tennessee Republican Primary with the Federal Election Commission (March 11, 2013).

 Zachary reportedly became a partner of the D. James Kennedy Center for Christian Statesmanship in 2014.

 Zachary launches his campaign web site announcing his candidacy within the 2014 Tennessee Republican Primary, challenging long-serving incumbent John J. "Jimmy" Duncan, Jr. for election to the represent the Tennessee 2nd House District office within the U.S. House of Representatives.

 On his 2013-2014 Jason Zachary for Congress campaign web site, Zachary claimed that God had communicated to him, stating that he began to "feel the Lord calling him to serve his country in 2011" with his brand of "Christ inspired leadership".
 Zachary lost the 2014 federal primary election as a federal candidate to incumbent U.S. Representative Jimmy Duncan.